prestonf99/Ensemble-Estimation-Algorithm/README.md

 ## Features

 This package trains an ensemble estimation algorithm then deploys it into real-time trading using the Oanda API for the testing.
 The model is trained to make binary predictions regarding the future price action of an underlying asset (in our case EUR_USD), by taking the asset's price, the asset's returns, and the asset's lagged returns (lagged by 3).
 If the model thinks that the next return will be positive, it puts out +1.
 If negative, -1.
 We then implement it using a class called `EnsembleTrader.py` that utilizes an Oanda API wrapper package, tpqoa (https://github.com/yhilpisch/tpqoa).
 It takes incoming price data, resamples the data, calculates the last price for the interval provided (in our case, 5-minute bars), implements lags, and then applies our ensemble estimation algorithm to generate predictions in real-time.
 Included in the on_success is the trading logic that we'll implement as well.
-After the running the algorithm in real-time, the Jupyter Notebook file `Practice_Project.ipynb` has a section that allows the user to review the algorithm's performance visually.
+After the running the algorithm in real-time, the Jupyter Notebook file `Algorithm_Implementation.ipynb` has a section that allows the user to review the algorithm's performance visually.

 ## Installation
 To set up the environment: